Three steps towards eligibility and applying for pre-k

 First, check the age requirements.
 Your child must be at least 3 or 4 years old by September 1 to enroll in a public school pre-k program.
 The age depends on your local pre-k program.
 Some school districts have pre-k for both 3- and 4-year-old children; some districts have pre-k only for 4-year-olds.
 Some districts are not required to offer a pre-k program.

 Second, check the other requirements.
 To be eligible, a child must meet one or more:

 - Eligible for the national free or reduced-price lunch program (educationally disadvantaged)

-- Have a parent or guardian who was injured or killed while on active duty in the United States armed forces, Texas state military forces, or the reserves
+- Have a parent or guardian on active duty, or was injured or killed while on active duty, in the United States armed forces, Texas state military forces, or the reserves

 Pre-k in public schools is offered at no cost for eligible children.
 Some private preschools have classes for 4-year-olds called pre-k—these are NOT the same as a public school pre-k program.
 Private pre-k is fee-based.